 Our first garden opened in 2015 at Cambridge Square Apartments.
 This garden serves senior and disabled individuals at this complex.
 The garden features wheel-chair accessible beds that were built by students from Old Dominion University.
 Additional raised-beds, which were built by volunteers from the US Navy and youth doing community service work, were donated as well.
 The Carters Nursery in Chesapeake provided many of the plants and supplies needed.
 Tomatoes and other fresh produce are grown throughout the summer and harvested for individual and community use.

-The garden also features an art gallery with pieces produced by the residents and a colorful rain barrel created by the gardeners.
-The artists continue to produce work that can be displayed on their outside gallery, within the community commons room, or taken home.
+The garden at Cambridge Square Apartments also features an art gallery with pieces produced by the residents and a colorful rain barrel created by the gardeners.
+The artists continue to produce work that is on display in their outside gallery, within the community commons room, or taken home.
 Donations of art supplies are always appreciated!